onetep-devel/documentation/developer_area.rst

      sudo usermod -aG docker $USER

    This is necessary to be able to run ``docker`` without ``sudo``.
-This is how Github Actions run docker, so will be necessary if you plan to use ``docker`` on the VM.
+This is how GitHub Actions run docker, so will be necessary if you plan to use ``docker`` on the VM.
 You can skip this step if you plan to run directly on the VM.

 C. Install the GitHub runner app, as described at